Toyota concept vehicles (1935–1969): Dream Car Model (1963)

 The Dream Car Model was a small, scale model of a concept car shown at the 1963 Tokyo Motor Show, displayed inside of a transparent dome.
 This was designed as a 'running reception room inside a luxurious cabin'.
 The body was a cab forward van on a stretched chassis.
 The top half was completely formed from transparent panels, including the roof, and featured seats that faced each other.

 EX Dream Car (1965)

 The Dream Car was a 2-seater concept sports car shown at the 1965 Tokyo Motor Show.
-It was a scale model displayed on a stand, meant to show a cutting edge design, featuring a center fin that crosses over a mostly glass canopy, and futuristically-styled headlights.
+It was a scale model displayed on a stand, meant to show a cutting edge design, featuring a centre fin that crosses over a mostly glass canopy.
+The headlight bulbs extended forward out of the body work and had thin spikes projecting further forward.
 It was made without intention of reaching production and was not made as a fully-functional concept car.
 As for all Toyota concept cars featuring 'EX,' it meant Experimental, and preceded the three numerically numbered EX concept cars debuted in 1969.
 After the initial public display at the Tokyo Motor Show, it was displayed at a Japanese Automobile Manufacturers Association (JAMA) sponsored event in the mid-to-late 60's, but the concept car and the vehicle's manufacturer documentation has been allegedly lost as early as the 1970s.